 With 3000+ reviews, this all-time classic football party dip deserves hall-of-fame status.
-Winning Play: Use blue cheese dressing instead of ranch to give it an authentic Buffalo chicken vibe, and shred up cooked chicken breasts instead of using canned chicken.
+Winning Play: Many reviewers said they use blue cheese dressing instead of ranch to give it an authentic Buffalo chicken vibe, and shredded up cooked chicken breasts instead of using canned chicken.

 More: Your party needs these hot and cheesy dips.

 No one can resist these saucy balls.
 Winning Play: For easier prep, bake the meatballs at 350° F for about 30 minutes instead of cooking them in a skillet, then just pop them into the crock pot.
 To make it easier still, go with frozen meatballs for a seriously low-prep appetizer.

 More: Get our to picks for mini meatballs.

 Four ingredients is all it takes to make this 5-star recipe.
 Winning Play: Use a boneless pork shoulder instead of pork tenderloin.
 It's much cheaper and has tons of flavor.
-A scoop of coleslaw over the top helps balance out the richness of the sauce.
+A scoop of crisp and tangy coleslaw over the top adds texture and helps balance out the richness of the sauce.

 More: Discover the best cheap cuts of meat for slow cooking.